A Bayesian Nonparametric Approach for Identifying Differentially Abundant Taxa in Multigroup Microbiome Data with Covariates: Introduction

-An overview of state-of-the-art statistical methods for analyzing microbiome data can be found in \cite{Weiss2017,Wallen2021,dattaGuha2021}.
-Statistical approaches for differential abundance analysis can be broadly classified as \textit{compositional} and \textit{count-based} \cite{Liu2021,Nearing2022}.
-Prominent among the compositional approaches are ALDEx2 \cite{Fernandes2014} and ANCOM-II \cite{Kaul2017}.
-ALDEx2 relies on Dirichlet-multinomial model to infer abundance from counts and performs centered log-ratio (clr) transformation, and ANCOM-II uses additive log-ratio (alr) transformations.
-Both methods use Wilcoxon rank-sum tests to detect the differential taxa among the groups.
-On the other hand, count-based approaches recognize that the sampling depths are informative about measurement precision and are able to effectively capture zero-inflation and overdispersion of the abundances.
-Zero-inflated count approaches include metagenomeseq \cite{Paulson2013}, which uses cumulative sum scaling to compute an appropriate quantile, log-transforms the data after adding a pseudo count of 1, and models data sparsity by fitting a zero-inflated log-normal model.
-ANCOMBC \cite{Lin2020} uses a linear regression framework on the log scale with a bias-corrected random intercept.
-For two-group comparisons, MaAsLin2 \cite{maaslin2_2021} uses the GLM framework to analyze the data with a variety of options for normalization and probability distributions for the counts.
-DESeq2 \cite{Love2014} and corncob \cite{Martin2020} model the counts using negative binomial and beta-binomial distributions, respectively, and assume a marginal distribution framework for the per-feature counts for each sample.
-Zero-inflated negative binomial approaches \citep{Risso2018, Xia2018_bookCH_ZI} are motivated by sparsity and overdispersion issues.
-However, few statistical methods perform reliably for different microbiome datasets \cite{Weiss2017}.
+An overview of state-of-the-art, and predominantly frequentist, methods for differential abundance analysis can be found in \cite{Wallen2021} and \cite{dattaGuha2021}.
+These methods are broadly classified as \textit{compositional} or \textit{count-based} \citep{Liu2021,Nearing2022}.
+Prominent among compositional approaches are ALDEx2 \citep{Fernandes2014} and ANCOM-II \citep{Kaul2017}, both of which use Wilcoxon rank-sum tests to detect the differential taxa of the groups.
+ALDEx2 relies on the centered log-ratio (clr) transformation and Dirichlet-multinomial model; ANCOM-II uses the additive log-ratio (alr) transformation.
+By contrast, count-based approaches utilize the sampling depths to inform inferential precision.
+Zero-inflated count approaches that attempt to account for sparsity include metagenomeseq \citep{Paulson2013}, which relies on a zero-inflated log-normal model, and \cite{Risso2018} and \cite{Xia2018_bookCH_ZI}, which account for overdispersion using negative binomial models.
+ANCOMBC \citep{Lin2020} uses a log-linear regression framework with a bias-corrected random intercept.
+For two-group comparisons, MaAsLin2 \citep{maaslin2_2021} uses GLMs along with different normalization and distributional options.
+The methods DESeq2 \citep{Love2014} and corncob \citep{Martin2020} respectively utilize negative binomial and beta-binomial distributions and assume marginal distributions for the featurewise counts.
+However, no statistical method addresses the disparate challenges of microbiome data or performs reliably with different microbiome datasets~\citep{Weiss2017}.